simonykq/suduku/README.md

 ![iOS screenshot](./ios.png)

+## Load Data
 To load different suduku numbers, find the `suduku_data.json` file under `stores` directory and put the numbers as flat string ordered by the horizontal order (on the 8 * 8 grid) into the 'numbers' field.
-The application will randomly pick one number each time you click the 'Try Another' button.
+For an empty entry, simply put the number '0' there.
+The application will randomly pick one number each time you click on the 'Try Another' button.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) and [Expo](https://expo.io/)